Anxiety and Depression

 · Challenge negative thoughts and seek out positive people

-· Manage your emotions in appositive manner
+· Manage your emotions in an appositive manner

 · Talk to a friend, keep in touch, and stay connected